ACS Joins Science Organizations Rebuking Congressional Climate Inquiry

-Several major scientific societies contend that a probe by the powerful chair of the House Science, Space, & Technology Committee could have a chilling effect on government scientists and their work.
+Several major scientific societies contend that a probe by the powerful chair of the House of Representatives Science, Space, & Technology Committee could have a chilling effect on government scientists and their work.

-The American Chemical Society and six other large science organizations sent a letter to Rep. Lamar Smith (R-Tex.) on Tuesday outlining their “grave concern” about his investigation into federal research that showed there was no pause in global warming.
+The American Chemical Society and six other large science organizations sent a letter to Rep. Lamar Smith (R-Texas) in late November outlining their “grave concern” about his investigation into federal climate change research.

 The organizations, which also included the American Association for the Advancement of Science and the American Geophysical Union, say Smith’s inquiry could prevent federal scientists from research related to important policy questions and inhibit the government’s ability to attract the best researchers.

-ACS, AAAS, and several other societies sent this letter to Smith warning that his investigation could hurt the quality of government science.

-The investigation involves a National Oceanic & Atmospheric Administration (NOAA) team’s research into a purported pause in global warming trends, which some climate skeptics put forth as a reason to doubt human-caused climate change.
+Smith’s probe targets a National Oceanic & Atmospheric Administration team’s research into a pause in global warming trends, which some climate skeptics say is a reason to doubt human-caused climate change.
 The paper, published in Science in June, showed no slowdown in warming (DOI: 10.1126/science.aaa5632).

-Since then, Smith has sought internal NOAA e-mails and other documents related to the publication, claiming that the paper was published for political rather than scientific reasons.
-NOAA staff including Thomas Karl, the paper’s lead author, have met with the committee to explain that all of the data used in the research are publically available, but that did not satisfy Smith.
-The lawmaker has issued subpoenas for documents and e-mails related to the publication.
+Since then, Smith has sought internal NOAA e-mails and other documents related to the publication, claiming that the paper was published for political reasons.
+NOAA staffers have met with the committee to explain that all of the data used in the research are publicly available.
+But that did not satisfy Smith.

+Rep. Eddie Bernice Johnson of Texas, the top Democrat on the Science Committee, has sent several letters to Smith chastising him for overstepping his bounds.
+Smith responded last week, accusing Johnson of ignoring her role to conduct oversight over federal research.

-“ACS joined with its science colleagues to express grave concern that the chairman’s continued inquiries to NOAA were overly broad and beyond the scope of the research in question,” says Glenn S. Ruskin, director of ACS’s Office of Public Affairs.
+Glenn S. Ruskin, director of ACS’s Office of Public Affairs, says, “ACS joined with its science colleagues to express grave concern that the chairman’s continued inquiries to NOAA were overly broad and beyond the scope of the research in question.”
 ACS publishes C&EN.

-Rep. Eddie Bernice Johnson of Texas, the top Democrat on the Science Committee, has sent several letters to Smith chastising him for overstepping his bounds, including one last week that claimed he was harassing NOAA head Kathryn Sullivan.
-Smith responded this week, accusing Johnson of ignoring her role to conduct oversight over federal research.

-This is the most recent attempt by Smith to use his power as Science Committee chairman to investigate research agencies.
-For example, Smith spent more than a year looking into the National Science Foundation’s peer review process and into individual grants that he considered wasteful before coming to an agreement with the funding agency.

 Join the conversation